GuruMaps/AndroidManual/03-settings.md

  # Settings

-> Galileo Offline Maps is available in a ready-to-use state and app settings should be considered as optional and more advanced way of using the app.
-Settings lets you configure app options, purchase additional features and manage geo data representation.
+> Galileo Offline Maps is available in a ready-to-use state and app settings should be considered as an optional and more advanced way of using the app.
+Settings let you configure app options, purchase additional features and manage geo data representation.

 ## Map Source {#MapSource}